openstack-archive/infra-manual/doc/source/drivers.rst

 Tagging a Release
 ~~~~~~~~~~~~~~~~~

+Deliverables produced by official teams and released following the
-This step should be performed by the OpenStack Release Management Team
+release cycle should be managed by the OpenStack Release Management
+Team.
+See the instructions in the README.rst in openstack/releases for
+details.

-when the release is made.
-If you are managing your own releases, you may
+If you are managing your own releases, you may have permission to do
-have permission to do this yourself.
+this yourself.

 Tag the tip of the appropriate branch (stable/<series> for server
 projects using release candidates, master for the others) with a release tag